Ethical Investment and Banking

 Clarifications

 • All three prerequisites must be fulfilled to receive marks on this question.
-E.g. no points can be awarded if a policy is found that applies to the full scope of the institution’s investments and has senior level sign off, but appears not to have been updated/reviewed within the last 5 years.
+E.g. no points can be awarded if a policy is found that applies to the full scope of the institution’s investments and has been approved by a relevant Head of Department, member of the Board of Governors, equivalent body, or relevant committee, but appears not to have been updated/reviewed within the last 5 years.

 • People & Planet will look for the policy on the university website.
-A statement on the website about the university’s investment approach is not sufficient.
+The inclusion of the policy within a wider university policy, such as a Treasury Policy, is sufficient.
+A brief statement on the website about the university’s investment approach is not.
 If there is no policy, no points will be awarded.

-• If no policy is found, the marker will move on to the Ethical Banking question as points cannot be scored on the rest of the Ethical Investment Policy section without an Ethical Investment Policy.
+• If no policy is found, the marker will move on to the Ethical Banking question as points cannot be scored on the rest of the Ethical Investment Policy section without a valid Ethical Investment Policy.

 • People & Planet expect Ethical Investment Policies to apply to all investments managed by the institution itself and form part of the instructions provided to external fund managers investing on their behalf.
-I.E. it must be clear that the institution's investment processes allow for the policy - and any exclusions within it, for example - to be meaningfully fulfilled.
+I.E. it must be clear that the institution's investment processes allow for the policy - and any exclusions within it - to be meaningfully fulfilled.

 • The investments of external pension scheme managers that the university contributes to are not expected to be included.

-• If the university employs a third party fund manager it is still required to have its own Ethical Investment Policy statement.
+• If the university employs a third party fund manager to invest on its behalf it is still required to have its own Ethical Investment Policy.
 The Ethical Investment Policy of a fund manager will not score points.

 • Guidance for universities with no investments: People & Planet will look for an investment policy on the university’s website.
 Points can only be scored if a policy is found.
 A signatory to NUS and People & Planet’s Fossil Free Declaration is not sufficient to score points on this question.
 Fossil Free Declaration universities are expected to pass and review ethical investment policies to score on this criteria.
-See an example from Wrexham Glyndŵr Universityhere.
+See an example from Nottingham Trent University.

 Score 15%